-How To Stay Calm When Nothing Goes To Plan
+How To Stay Calm When You’re Freaking Out

 As much as we try to plan ahead, life always throws curveballs our way.
 I’m sure you’ve had those moments when literally nothing goes the way you thought it would.
 The detailed plans, the perfect scenarios – they just never seem to pan out.